Road trips are one of our favorite types of family vacations because they allow for awesome family bonding time.

 You may not have a continuous eye on them with their car seat being in the backseat.
 This creates a huge risk if a toddler car snack should get lodged in his/her airway.

-Our favorite healthy toddler car snacks include:
+Our favorite healthy toddler car snacks and road trip foods include:

 - Graham crackers